 We like to sprinkle some flaky sea salt on top of the chocolate right at the end - just before the chocolate completely hardens.
-The sea salt really elevates the recipe and all the components work perfectly together.
+The sea salt elevates the recipe, and all the components work perfectly together.
 This is optional, but we definitely recommend it.

 Quick and easy

-This recipe for salted chocolate-covered cashews so easy to make, we start by melting 7 oz. of dark chocolate in a bain-marie.
+This recipe for salted chocolate-covered cashews is so easy to make; we start by melting 7 oz. of dark chocolate in a bain-marie.
 Once it’s completely melted, we remove it from the heat and stir in 5 oz. of cashews, ensuring they are fully coated with the chocolate.
-Once they’re completely covered in chocolate, we prepare a tray lined with baking paper and spoon out the chocolate-covered cashews, spacing them on the baking tray.
-As we’re letting them cool, before they harden, we add a pinch of sea salt over the clusters.
-It’s that simple - it takes maybe 10 minutes to prepare…the hardest part it waiting for them to cool!
+Once completely covered in chocolate, we prepare a tray lined with baking paper and spoon out the chocolate-covered cashews, spacing them on the baking tray.
+As we let them cool, we add a pinch of sea salt over the clusters before they harden.
+It’s that simple - it takes maybe 10 minutes to prepare…the most challenging part is waiting for them to cool!